wtcoin/docs-1/source/includes/_tx.md

 The returned object is an array of [Transactions](#transactions) that haven't been included in blocks, arranged in reverse chronological order (latest is first, then older transactions follow).

 <aside class="notice">
 Due to <a href="https://bitcoin.org/en/glossary/malleability">transaction malleability</a> it can be difficult to deal with transaction hashes before they've been confirmed in blocks.
-Use caution, and consider applying our <a href="#zero-confirmation-confidence">Zero Confirmation Confidence</a> factor to mitigate potential issues.
+Use caution, and consider applying our <a href="#confidence-factor">Confidence Factor</a> to mitigate potential issues.
 </aside>

 ## Creating Transactions